 So what are the two biggest takeaways from all of this?

-- Reported sales for a period will often change over time due to Ignite’s 30-day attribution window.
+Reported sales for a period will often change over time due to the Advertising Center 30-day attribution window.

 We understand that Amazon Sponsored Advertising can be downright confusing at times, but that’s why we're here!